PhD (Indian Institute of Technology Patna)

 Professor Das obtained his PhD in Mechanical Engineering from the Indian Institute of Technology Patna, and his MTech in Applied Mechanics from the Indian Institute of Engineering Science and Technology, Shibpur.
 He was a Postdoctoral Fellow at the Indian Institute of Technology Bombay for two years.

-Professor Das has worked at Tata Consultancy Services-General Motors, Bangalore.
-He has conducted research work in collaboration with Tata Steel Ltd and General Motors, among others, to correlate laboratory level experiments with a full structural component failure analysis.
+Professor Das has worked as a Senior Engineer at General Motors-TATA Consultancy Services, Bangalore.
+He has conducted research work in collaboration with Tata Steel Limited, Jamsedhpur and General Motors, among others, to correlate laboratory-level experiments with a complete structural component failure analysis.

 Professor Das’ research includes plasticity, fatigue and fracture, and constitutive modelling of materials, with focus on assessment of cyclic plasticity failure and the life of structural components.
 He has employed finite element modelling (ABAQUS®) as well as experimental techniques.
 In his doctoral dissertation, he investigated cornering fatigue life prediction of DP 600 steel wheel disc.